ghc/ghc/docs/users_guide/glasgow_exts.rst

 The algorithm for :ghc-flag:`-XDeriveFoldable` is adapted from the :ghc-flag:`-XDeriveFunctor` algorithm, but it generates definitions for ``foldMap`` and ``foldr`` instead of ``fmap``.
-Here are the differences between the generated code in each
+In addition, :ghc-flag:`-XDeriveFoldable` filters out all constructor arguments on the RHS expression whose types do not mention the last type parameter, since those arguments do not need to be folded over.

-extension:
+Here are the differences between the generated code in each extension:

 #.
 When a bare type variable ``a`` is encountered, :ghc-flag:`-XDeriveFunctor` would
    generate ``f a`` for an ``fmap`` definition. :ghc-flag:`-XDeriveFoldable` would